lbc2k1385/availity-react-registration/README.md

 the phone number should be in ###-###-#### format or the form cannot be submitted.

-Because this app is not connected to any services, the data has simply been logged to the console to server as 'submission' ofthe form.
+Because this app is not connected to any services, the data has simply been logged to the console to serve as 'submission' of the form.

 ### `yarn start`